 - up to 3 months after the month you turn age 65

-There are many exceptions to Medicare’s eligibility age requirement.
+There are many exceptions to Medicare’s eligibility age requirement, including:

-If you have amyotrophic lateral sclerosis (ALS, or Lou Gehrig’s Disease), you’re eligible for Medicare as soon as your Social Security Disability benefits begin.
+- ALS.
+If you have amyotrophic lateral sclerosis (ALS, or Lou Gehrig’s disease), you’re eligible for Medicare as soon as your Social Security disability benefits begin.
 You’re not subject to the 24-month waiting period.

-If you have End-Stage Renal Disease (ESRD), you become Medicare eligible after a kidney transplant or 3 months after dialysis treatment begins.
+- ESRD.
+If you have end stage renal disease (ESRD), you become Medicare eligible after a kidney transplant or 3 months after dialysis treatment begins.